 Drayage services are provided by “power-only” carriers – ie the drayage carrier supplies the tractor but not the trailer - so the carrier moves the rail or sea containers provided/owned by others (rail line, container line, others) the short distances usually for intermodal moves, ie:

-c) Destination 53’ van: from Shipper to Railhead, then after Railroad moves the long haul from Railhead near destination to the Receiver’s dock
+- Destination 53’ van: from Shipper to Railhead, then after Railroad moves the long haul from Railhead near destination to the Receiver’s dock

-Drayage is more complicated in many ways than simple point to point domestic US shipping.
-You cannot send in ANY carrier to a Port or Rail yard in the USA, they must be from a list of pre-approved carriers for that terminal and port, and have full TSA security clearance.
+Drayage is more complicated in many ways than simple point-to-point domestic US shipping.
+You cannot send in ANY carrier to a Port or Railyard in the USA, they must be from a list of pre-approved carriers for that terminal and port, and have full TSA security clearance.
 They also often need to have special local licensing and bonding.
 California ports and other ports soon are imposing additional requirements on drayage trucks and carriers in order to reduce pollution ie to increase air quality.
 These dramatically impact the cost of drayage and the availability of drayage carriers.

-Drayage carriers also impose all sorts of fees not normally seen or normally included in domestic trucking: port congestion charges, chassis fees by the day, spits, pre-pull charge, detention after just one hour, yard storage, extra fee depending on Vessel carrier or Pick-Up point, Port charge, Rail Congestion, Tolls, plus normal ones like Fuel Surcharge.
+Drayage carriers also impose all sorts of fees not normally seen or normally included in domestic trucking: port congestion charges, chassis fees by the day, spits, pre-pull charges, detention after just one hour, yard storage, extra fee depending on Vessel carrier or Pick-Up point, Port charge, Rail Congestion, Tolls, plus normal ones like Fuel Surcharge.
 Some of these are not predictable so an all-inclusive quote is not possible in advance – the Carriers and their brokers simply cannot know how long a Driver will wait to get a container on any given day, most waiting times are completely determined by the efficiency or lack there-off of the Port and Rail operators or terminals.

 Drayage service is a specialized type of trucking service that involves the short-distance transport of goods, typically over distances of less than 250 miles.
 Drayage services are often used to move goods from one mode of transportation to another, such as from a ship to a train or from a truck to a warehouse.
 Drayage services can also be used to move goods between two points within the same mode of transportation, such as between two trucks or between two trains.